-WORKFORCE DEVELOPMENT PROGRAM
+WORKFORCE DEVELOPMENT

-As an alternative to the college's regular occupational programs, the Workforce Development program provides a variety of fee-based classes aimed at helping people for employment.
+As an alternative to the college's regular occupational programs, the Workforce Development program provides a variety of fee-based classes aimed at helping people find employment.
 Courses are provided on a contract basis and are not academic equivalents to regular credit classes.

 Workforce Development programs at Crafton Hills College provide an opportunity for individuals to develop occupational skills in preparation for employment or to improve or upgrade job skills to enhance performance in current employment.
 Specific class offerings are not included in the college catalog, but a list of offerings is available each semester under the Workforce Development section of the schedule of classes.
-Information on how to register and the fee for each class is also included.
+Information on how to register and the fee for each class is also included in the college schedule of classes.